 - a child who was found to have committed a felony or gross misdemeanor offense.

-However, if the offender commits a felony between the ages of 18 and 28, then the bureau retains the juvenile data for as long as the data would have been retained had the offender been an adult when of the juvenile offense.
+However, if the offender commits a felony between ages 18 and 28, then the bureau retains the juvenile data for as long as it would have been retained had the offender been an adult at the time of the juvenile offense.
 Minn.
 Stat. § 299C.095, subd.
 2

 Sex Offender Registration for all Juveniles